-- Any bruising or bleeding.
+- Any unexplained bruising or bleeding.

-- Very bad and sometimes deadly lung problems have happened with this drug.
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with this drug.
+Sometimes, this has been deadly.
+Call your child’s doctor right away if your child has signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - A very bad brain problem called progressive multifocal leukoencephalopathy (PML) may happen with this drug.
 It may cause disability or death.
-Tell your doctor right away if you have signs like confusion, memory problems, low mood (depression), change in the way you act, change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+Tell the doctor right away if your child has signs like confusion, memory problems, low mood (depression), change in the way your child acts, change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.

-- Belly pain.
+- Stomach pain.

 - Upset stomach.